-The following requirements shall apply to the test values as provided in Tables 3 to 6.
+The following requirements shall apply to the test values listed in Tables 3 to 6.

-Note 1: The bending strength test and proof-load tension stress values listed in Tables 3 to 6 are derived from the CSA O86 - Engineering design in wood or the AWC National Design Specification Supplement, whichever is a higher test value for a given species group, size, and grade.
+Note 1: The bending strength levels in Tables 3 to 6 are derived from the CSA O86 - Engineering design in wood or the AWC National Design Specification Supplement, whichever is a higher test value for a given species group, size, and grade.